 There are several studies about the calculation of the Land Surface Temperature.
 For instance, Landsat 8 provides two thermal bands (bands 10 and 11) that could be used with split-window methods.
 However, "given the larger uncertainty in the Band 11 values, users should work with TIRS Band 10 data as a single spectral band (like Landsat 7 Enhanced Thematic Mapper Plus (ETM+)) and should not attempt a split-window correction using both TIRS Bands 10 and 11" (from http://landsat.usgs.gov/calibration_notices.php).

 In this tutorial we are going to use a land cover classification for the definition of surface emissivity, which is required for the calculation of the Land Surface Temperature.
 The following phases are required:

-- Conversion of raster bands from DN to reflectance and At Surface Temperature
+- Conversion of raster bands from DN to reflectance and At Satellite Temperature

 - Land cover classification of study area